ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 inseed oil and stir in it palverized
 charcoal to the consistauoy of paint,
 Pat a cont ofta consistaney af pal
-there is not a man tha
+there is not a man that
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_drinksmall_ver01:data:sn84026923:0023728835A:1873051401:0347/pct:70.504402,80.540048,13.235080,15.081083/!600,600/0/default.jpg"/>
 </td>